 So what is this mythical vegetable of which I speak?
-Gem squash (similar – or possibly identical – to rolet squash, 8-ball squash or courgettes ronde) originated in Central America and belongs to the botanical genus Cucurbita, which includes melons (!) and can be subdivided into Cucurbita maxima (Hubbard squash and buttercup squash); Cucurbita mixta (cushaw squash); Cucurbita moschata (butternut squash); and Cucurbita pepo to which gem squashes belong, together with most pumpkins, acorn squash, marrows and cucumbers.
+Gem squash (similar – possibly genetically identical – to rolet squash, 8-ball squash or courgettes ronde) originated in Central America and belong to the botanical genus Cucurbita, which includes most gourd and melons and can be subdivided into Cucurbita maxima (Hubbard squash and buttercup squash); Cucurbita mixta (cushaw squash); Cucurbita moschata (butternut squash); and Cucurbita pepo to which gem squashes belong, together with most pumpkins, acorn squash, marrows and cucumbers.
 More generally, though, squashes are categorised as summer or winter squash, which has little to do with their time of availability, but rather their time of harvesting and degree of maturity at harvesting.
-WInter squashes are generally left until the end of summer before they are harvested, making their skin tough and making it possible to store them for consumption at a later date.
+Winter squashes are generally left on thne vine until the end of summer before they are harvested, making their skin hard and tough, which makes it possible to store them for consumption at a later date.
 Summer squashes, on the other hand, are picked when they are still young and tender.
 They need little or no cooking (e.g. zucchini) but don’t keep as well as winter squashes.
-Included in this family would also be the wonderful pattypan squash (also called scallop squash) which was a staple food back home but not something I’ve seen generally available in UK supermarkets
+Included in this family would also be the wonderful pattypan squash (also called scallop squash) which was a staple food back home but not something I’ve seen generally available in UK supermarkets 🙁

-Gem squash falls into the summer squash category, but I must say that the gem squashes vary greatly in terms of how thick their skin is - a function of how early or late they were picked.
-The ones we get in we get in South Africa (often sold by the roadside in 5 or 10kg bags, and sooooo cheap!) tend generally to be pretty thick-skinned and once cooked, hold their shape to form their own little biodegradable bowl.
-In the UK, however, they live up to their summer squash description and the skin is often soft enough to eat once cooked.
+Gem squash falls into the summer squash category, but I must say that the gem squashes vary greatly in terms of how thick their skin is – a function of how early or late they were picked.
+The ones we get in we get in South Africa (often sold by the roadside in 5 or 10kg bags) tend generally to be pretty thick-skinned and once cooked, hold their shape to form their own little biodegradable bowl.
+The ones sold in the UK, however, live up to their summer squash description and the skin is often soft enough to eat once cooked.
 In South Africa we also get baby gems – approximately the size of ping-pong balls and cooked in the blink of an eye.
 You just eat the whole thing, no mess, no fuss – and they are SO sweet and delicious.

 So if the supermarkets don’t sell them, the only way forward is to grow your own.
 Judging by the number of queries I have received, lots of expats want to know how to grow gem squash, so here is a little guide, collated from various websites and reader comments.